 Note

-When you do not specify a model, the pipeline picks a sensible default — here distilbert-base-uncased-finetuned-sst-2-english.
+When we do not name a model, the pipeline picks a sensible default.
+Here that is distilbert-base-uncased-finetuned-sst-2-english.
 For production, always pin an explicit model name and revision.

 Wrap the output in a DataFrame to read it cleanly: